usama251993/itinerary-assistant-v2/README.md

   a.
 Transit module to be added as a sibling of Attractions and Stays
 3. Trip Overview Component to be designed
 4. Add CanDeactivate guard on Trip Form

+#Commit #7:
+Transit is currently placed as the last entry of attractions array Plan C.json is a file which contains the details of entire trip

+Further Steps
+1. Switch between Stepper UI and Tabs UI for viewing the trip
+2. Transit Moule from Commit #3
+3. Trip Overview Component to be designed
+4. Add CanDeactivate guard on Trip Form